Kaif10/Pneumonia-Diagnosis/README.md

 ![VGG-16 ](https://github.com/Kaif10/Pneumonia-Diagnosis/blob/master/vgg16.jpg)

-In the below image, the network on the left is an example of the fine-tuned model.
+In the below image, the network on the right is an example of the fine-tuningka.
 ![VGG-16 ](https://github.com/Kaif10/Pneumonia-Diagnosis/blob/master/img.png)